Blog/When RAG Finds the Right Document but Gives the Wrong Answer: Chunk Size, Overlap, and Retrieval Quality

 Overlap carries some trailing context forward:

-The overlapped version makes each boundary chunk more answerable.
+The overlapped version makes each boundary chunk more useful.
 It also means the same sentence can appear in several vectors.
 When top-k retrieval returns three variants of the same local passage, the model receives less diverse evidence than the retrieval count suggests.

 A practical overlap policy: